Sairyss/domain-driven-hexagon/README.md

 - Spec file for a use case in isolation: [TODO]();
 - e2e testing a use case from end-user standpoint (with all the infrastructure up, like API routes, databases etc): [TODO]().

-# Decorators

-Decorators can add some useful functionality that may improve application architecture.

-It's even possible to bring some functionality from other languages that is not available by default.
-Here are some examples for TypeScript:

-### "Final" decorator
+# Other recommendations and good practices

+## Prevent massive inheritance chains

+This can be achieved by making class `final`.

-In TypeScript, unlike other languages, there is no default way to make a class `final`.
+**Note**: in TypeScript, unlike other languages, there is no default way to make class `final`.
 But there is a way around it using a custom decorator.

 Example file: [final.decorator.ts](src/core/decorators/final.decorator.ts)